-26. Explanation of the difference between community water and commodity water.
+24. Explanation of the difference between community water and commodity water.
 How would you ensure a sustainable and equitable water resource use?

 - initial distribution

 - production input, allocation, allocation efficiency

 - monitoring

 - legal environmental constraints

 - examples case

-- 27. Is it a good idea to help economic entities (farmers, industrial producers) by subsidizing water use?
-What are the benefits and drawbacks of such a subsidy from an individual and a public perspective (with examples)?
-What are the feasible alternatives of subsidies of water use?

-- production input allocation by prices

-- regulate production efficiency differences
+25. Is it a good idea to help economic entities (farmers, industrial producers) by subsidizing water use?

+- What are the benefits and drawbacks of such a subsidy from an individual and a public perspective (with examples)? - What are the feasible alternatives of subsidies of water use? - production input allocation by prices - regulate production efficiency differences - access to new markets, improving bargaining power, co-operation among farmers along the product value chain
-- lack of innovation

-- vested interests

-•access to new markets, improving bargaining power, co-operation among farmers along the product value chain

-28. Management of transboundary water projects (TWPs)
+26. Management of transboundary water projects (TWPs)